BMI President & CEO Mike O’Neill and ASCAP CEO Elizabeth Matthews Issue Open Letter to the Industry on Consent Decree Reform

-- First, allow all music users to still gain automatic access to the BMI and ASCAP repertoires with the immediate right to public performance.
+- Allow all music users to still gain automatic access to the BMI and ASCAP repertoires with the immediate right to public performance.
 However, this right should be contingent upon a fairer, more efficient, less costly and automatic mechanism for the payment of interim fees.

-- Second, retain the rate court process for resolution of rate disputes, as recently reformed by the Orrin G. Hatch-Bob Goodlatte Music Modernization Act (MMA).
+- Retain the rate court process for resolution of rate disputes, as recently reformed by the Orrin G. Hatch-Bob Goodlatte Music Modernization Act (MMA).

-- Fourth, preserve the current forms of licenses that the industry has grown accustomed to beyond the traditional blanket license, such as the adjustable fee blanket license and the per-program license.
+- Preserve the current forms of licenses that the industry has grown accustomed to beyond the traditional blanket license, such as the adjustable fee blanket license and the per-program license.